 My name is Kate and I am a qualified Counsellor and Psychotherapist (MBACP).

-I provide short term or long term counselling in my welcoming therapy room in central Greenwich, SE10.
+I provide short term or long term counselling either online or in person at my welcoming therapy room in central Greenwich, SE10.
 I am based just moments from the entrance to Greenwich Park which also allows me to offer walk and talk sessions or a more focused, nature based therapy experience (see below for more details).

 I will offer you warmth, care and respect as our starting point together and from there, encourage creative collaboration, free of any judgments, placing your journey and improved wellbeing at the heart of the process.